OI-wiki/i18n/docs/topic/rmq.md

     This is an algorithm that expects the time complexity to reach the lower bound, and the difficulty of the code implementation and time complexity constant are relatively small.
 So it is more practical in the algorithm competitions.

-    Note: The above algorithm refers to the solution in [P3793 Yuno rescues grandpa] (https://www.luogu.com.cn/problem/P3793)(original post in Chinese).
+    Note: The algorithm above refers to the solution of [P3793 Yuno rescues grandpa](https://www.luogu.com.cn/problem/P3793) (original post in Chinese).

 ## The application of Cartesian tree on RMQ